Pamela Gunter-Smith

-Pamela Gunter-Smith is the president of York College of Pennsylvania.
+Pamela Gunter-Smith is the first African American and the first woman president of York College of Pennsylvania.
 She has served in administrative appointments at Spelman College and Drew University.
 She is an advocate for inclusion of women and historically underrepresented people in research.

 Education

 Pamela Gunter-Smith was born in Nashville, Tennessee in 1951.
 She was born into a family of scientists as her grandfather, William Gunter, was the diener of anatomy labs at Vanderbilt University School of Medicine for decades.
 “My mother was a trailblazer – she was the first woman of color to receive a doctorate in her field from her institution.
 From her I learned how to navigate both a career and family,” Gunter-Smith said.

 Gunter-Smith earned a bachelor's degree in biology from Spelman College in 1973 and a Ph.D. in physiology from Emory University in 1978 with the dissertation "The Effect of Theophylline on the transepithelial electrical parameters of amphiuma small intestine."
 She engaged in post-doctoral research at the University of Pittsburgh School of Medicine and the University of Texas-Houston Medical School.